LoraRout/Localrepo/README.md

-# This is my new repoS
+# This is my new repo
 # This is a new feature
-S